- Refined ride

 The 2020 VW Golf is a miserly choice among small cars.

-The GTI was rated at 25 mpg city, 31 highway, 27 combined with the automatic transmission last year, and 24/32/27 mpg with the standard 6-speed manual.
+The GTI was rated at 24 mpg city, 32 highway, 27 combined by the EPA, regardless of transmission.

 VW recommends premium fuel to get the most twist out of the GTI, though the car can run on the same regular unleaded it suggests for the standard Golf in a pinch.